julius-muller/vcfstash/README.md

 - Ensembl VEP (configured via user provided nextflow config)
 - Python 3.11+

-Docker is not not yet implemented.
+Docker is not yet implemented.
 Nextflow installation is optional, as the jar is shipped in: workflow/.nextflow/framework/24.10.5/nextflow-24.10.5-one.jar and could be invoked with: java -jar framework/24.10.5/nextflow-24.10.5-one.jar run